-If you work at least 50 percent of full-time you are eligible to enroll in Health Care FSA.
+If you work at least 50 percent full-time, you can enroll in Health Care FSA.

 To claim the income exclusion for dependent care expenses on IRS Form 2441 (Child and Dependent Care Expenses), you must be able to identify your dependent care provider.

-If your dependent care is provided by an individual, you will need their Social Security number for identification.
-If your dependent care is provided by an establishment, you will need its Taxpayer Identification number.
+If an individual provides your dependent care, you will need their Social Security number for identification.
+If an establishment provides your dependent care, you will need its Taxpayer Identification number.